 There are daily buses from Granada to Monachil.
 Leaving from Paseo de Los Basilios by Puente Blanco, you can take bus no. 183 Mon-Sat mornings and 181 on Saturday afternoon, Sundays, and public holidays.

-Ruta de Los Cahorros can easily be done at any time between October and early June.
-Though the first part of the trail gets shadow from trees and the canyon walls, it opens up once you get out of the canyon and the return is exposed to the sun.
+Ruta de Los Cahorros can easily be done at any time of the year.
+The first part of the trail gets shadow from trees and the canyon walls, it opens up once you get out of the canyon and the return is exposed to the sun.

-If you’re hiking in summer, you should walk back the same way you came from.
-This gives you shade and the possibility to cool down constantly by walking parts of it through the river and go swimming in water holes.
+If you’re hiking in summer, you can walk back the same way you came from too.
+This gives you shade and the possibility to cool down constantly by walking parts of it through the river and going swimming in water holes.